12 Plants That Repel Lizards

 In addition to repelling lizards, peppermint has several other benefits for homeowners.

-It is known for its ability to keep other pests like ants and spiders away and can even be used to repel mosquitoes.
+It is known for keeping other pests like ants and spiders away and can even be used to repel mosquitoes.

 To grow peppermint in your yard, find a spot with plenty of sunlight and well-draining soil.
 You can either plant it in a garden bed or a pot.